mitthu/hadoop-nimble/README.md

 Configuration options:

-fs.defaultFS
-: Endpoint for this HDFS file system.
-All
+- **fs.defaultFS**: Endpoint for this HDFS file system (points to the Namenode)

-fs.nimbleURI
-: URL of NimbleLedger's REST endpoint
+- **fs.nimbleURI**: URL of NimbleLedger's REST endpoint

-fs.nimble.batchSize
-: Number of operations to batch before incrementing the counter
+- **fs.nimble.batchSize**: Number of operations to batch before incrementing the counter

-**Optional**:

-fs.nimble.service.id
-: Expect this identity for NimbleLedger (against "/serviceid").
+- **fs.nimble.service.id** (optional): Expect this identity for NimbleLedger (against "/serviceid").
 It is base64url encoded.

-fs.nimble.service.publicKey
-: Expected this public Key for NimbleLedger.
+- **fs.nimble.service.publicKey** (optional): Expected this public Key for NimbleLedger.
 It is base64url encoded.

-fs.nimble.service.handle
-: Ledger handle (or name) to use for formatting and reporting.
+- **fs.nimble.service.handle** (optional): Ledger handle (or name) to use for formatting and reporting.
 It is base64url encoded.

+**Important!**
+Ensure that the Namenode and the Datanode can reach eachother via their hostnames.
+The commands `$ hostname` and `$ hostname -f` will give you the hostname and fully qualified hostname (or domain name) of a given machine.
+You can modify `/etc/hosts` to map the hostnames to the corresponding network-reachable IP addresses (don't use 127.0.0.1, etc.).
+The Namenode should have a mapping for the Datanode and the Datanode should have a mapping for the Namenode.

 ### Run